HTTP interface for indexes

 List all indexes of a collection

-get /_db/{database-name}/_api/index
+GET /_db/{database-name}/_api/index

 Returns an object with an indexes attribute containing an array of all index descriptions for the given collection.
 The same information is also available in the identifiers attribute as an object with the index identifiers as object keys.